 Living Lakes Canada continues to develop and expand its work with youth, exploring opportunities to equip young people to meet the water challenges they will face tomorrow.
 Check back here to learn about new projects.
 This page will be updated as additional programs are added.

-National Lake Blitz: Youth Volunteer Monitors
+National Lake Blitz: Youth Volunteers

 Research Questions with University Programs